ibrahimsn98/remote-vibecode/README.md

 **READ THIS CAREFULLY - YOUR TERMINAL SECURITY IS AT RISK**

-1. **NEVER expose port 7676 to the internet** - This gives **anyone in the world** full control of your terminal without authentication
+1. **NEVER expose the rvc port to the internet** - This gives **anyone in the world** full control of your terminal without authentication
 2. **0.0.0.0 is for LOCAL NETWORK ONLY** - Your router/firewall MUST block this port from external access
-3. **Verify your firewall** - Check that port 7676 is not forwarded or accessible from outside your LAN
+3. **Verify your firewall** - Check that the rvc port is not forwarded or accessible from outside your LAN
 4. **Public WiFi = DANGER** - Never use 0.0.0.0 on public networks (coffee shops, airports, etc.)
 5. **Writable sessions = RISK** - Writable mode on 0.0.0.0 lets anyone on your network execute commands